Insomnia: tips to improve your sleep

 - Adrenal and thyroid problems can cause or contribute to sleep problems.
 Have your adrenals tested with a cortisol saliva test from a reputable lab through your doctors office e.g. DiagnosTechs Labs, or test them yourself at home, by ordering a saliva test kit from Canary Club.
 Some people need a low dose of cortisol/Hydrocortisone 2.5mg at bed-time (in conjunction with other adrenal treatment) to obtain enough cortisol to prevent blood sugar levels from plummeting at night and causing adrenaline to be released, waking you.
 Protein snacks before bed will help in this department.
 Get your circadian rhythms of cortisol correct by checking with the four times a day saliva test.

 - Other male and female hormones assist with sleep.
 Test to find out what you are low (or high) in.
 Much more detailed advice is found in Dr Teitelbaum’s “From Fatigued to Fantastic”, including how to use prescription medications to achieve your sleep goals if necessary.
 Check his SHINE protocol to see what other medications/supplements he suggests for sleep restoration.
 Teitelbaum notes that ‘any hormone is safe when used within the body’s normal range of production, saying ‘I worry about toxicity when people take more than the body would normally make’.

 - Bacteria and parasites are often at the seat of insomnia.
 Kill your parasites and do the bowel cleanse.
 Ensure that your gut ecology is healthy by doing a stool test.
-If you are not able to do this test, then take some good quality probiotics on an empty stomach, and see if your insomnia improves over time.
-Sometimes taking some digestive enzymes (preferably animal derived) before bed can also help digest food if you are lacking in enzymes, and this prevent it from making gases that can keep you awake.
+If you are not able to do this test, then simply take some good quality probiotics on an empty stomach, and see if your insomnia improves over time.